Private Student Loans as a Tool to Pay for College

 No matter which plan you end up choosing, you will most likely still be paying off your educational debt after graduation.
 For those that chose the deferment option, there is usually a grace period after graduation in which the borrower doesn’t have to start making payments.
 Most lenders allow for a grace period of 6 months.

-There are many places where you can get a private student loan.
+There are many places where you can get a private educational loan.
 As mentioned before, many banks and credit unions offer educational loans to their members.
 Recently, however, many companies have started that just offer private student loans.
 Here we will go over 3 of the biggest private lenders: College Ave, U-fi, and Citizens Bank.
+These are some of the best places for private student loans in the industry.
+They all are reputable companies and offer great low interest student loans - as compared to other lenders.

 College Ave Student Loans is one of the newest student loan lenders in the industry.
 Founded just last year in 2015, College Ave’s goal is to help students finance their education with no tricks, gimmicks, or surprises.
 The company works with Liberty Bank, N.A. to fund the private educational loans they offer.

 College Ave Student Loans offers a variety of repayment options for their borrowers.
 Variable rates range from 2.96% to 9.45% while fixed rates range from 5.74% to 11.85%.
-These are highly competitive rates and, in some cases, may be even lower than federal loans.
+These are highly competitive low interest student loans and, in some cases, may be even lower than federal loans.

 There are many benefits of taking on educational debt through College Ave.
 First off, they don’t charge any fees for applying or paying early.
 In addition, they have a fast application process and can make a decision based on your credit instantaneously.